AVSystem/developer-zone/docs/Anjay_integrations/Anjay_ST_integration/B-L462E-CELL1-TYPE1SC.md

 To get the latest binaries, navigate to [Anjay-freertos-client](https://github.com/AVSystem/Anjay-freertos-client/releases/).

-In this case we are going to use the Anjay-freertos-client-B-L462E-CELL1-TYPE1SC.bin file which after downloaded must be added to B-L462E-CELL1/TYPE1SC board folder.
+In this case we are going to use the Anjay-freertos-client-B-L462E-CELL1-TYPE1SC.bin file which after being downloaded must be added to B-L462E-CELL1/TYPE1SC board folder.